It’s here. The final year of me being in my twenties.

 The thing is, I don’t know what.

 I always felt pressurised to want to do something on my birthday, every year, since I can remember.
-And whilst sickness got in the way, I was glad I was too unwell to do anything huge and planned and ‘epic’.
+And whist sickness got in the way, I was glad I was too unwell to do anything huge and planned and ‘epic’.
 That specific pressure has gone – meaning that I don’t let it control me as much as I used to; a silver lining cloud to living with a chronic illness, I guess – but it’s been replaced with an age specific one.

 NEXT YEAR I WILL BE THIRTY.

 Thirty; when I was a young eighteen, felt like a million years ago.
 Slowly but surely, time ticked on and its next year now.

 I feel the pressure to have my life together and settled down by then.

 I feel the pressure to have a plan on what I am going to do and everything like that.

 I feel some pressure to make a life with my partner now; it’s been five years already.

 And while some of those things definitely spur me on to get on with my life – my new life now with my ostomy makes those things ‘achievable’ – the others make me sad.

 I don’t feel close to thirty.
 I don’t feel or look my age.
 Why is that a bad thing, again?